Adult ADHD Treatment in NYC

 Adult Attention Deficit Hyperactive Disorder is very prevalent in our society.
 An estimated 4.7% or 9 million adults in the US have ADHD.
-Of that 9 million, only about 15 % have been diagnosed and treated, only 1 in 4 of all adults with ADHD was diagnosed in childhood—and even fewer are treated.
+Of that 9 million, only about 15 % have been diagnosed and and received treatment, only 1 in 4 of all adults with ADHD was diagnosed in childhood—and even fewer receive treatment.
 Experts used to believe that children would grow out of ADHD by the time they were adults.
-However in recent years, it’s been recognized that ADHD can continue on into adulthood.
+However, in recent years, it’s been recognized that ADHD can continue on into adulthood.

 Why is ADD/ADHD underdiagnosed so frequently?